wangjr03/PPI-based_prediction_enh_gene_links/ProTECT_predictions/readme.md

-This folder contains the ProTECT predicted enhancer-promoter interactions in GM12878 and K562 based on distance-aware q-values.
+This folder contains the ProTECT predicted enhancer-promoter interactions in GM12878 and K562 (in hg19 and hg38) based on distance-aware q-values.
 The predictions are sorted based on the starting sites of the enhancers.
 The files have 11 columns:
 <br />1.
 Name of the chromosome.
 <br />2.
 Start of the enhancer.